Jicama Carrot Radish Slaw

 - Then toss with the desired amount of dressing (you may not want all the dressings if you like your salads lightly dressed.)

-- Then mix in the chopped cilantro (or parsley) and toss again.
+- Then mix in the chopped cilantro (optional) and toss again.

-- Serve Jicama Slaw right away or refrigerate.
+- Serve Jicama Carrot Radish Slaw right away or refrigerate.

 More Tasty Salads with Jicama:

 - 4 cups matchstick jicama strips (1 medium-large jicama)